-When an animal has completed an action, no matter what that action may be there are only three possible consequences
+When an animal has completed an action, no matter what that action may be there are only three possible consequences:

-- Things get better for him
+- Things get better for him.

-- Things get worse for him
+- Things get worse for him.

-- Things stay the same for him
+- Or things stay the same for him.

-Everything that happens to your Labrador when he has just completed a behaviour will fall into one of those three categories.
+Everything that happens to your Labrador when he has just completed a behavior will fall into one of those three categories.
 This will happen whether or not a human being is present or involved.

 The reason that this is important, and that we need to be aware of these three categories, is because they are responsible for changing the way that your dog will behave in the future.